tdonlan/BattleMicrogame/README.md

 x-button - click and measure tiem with dragger

-x-have downtime between clicks
+x-have downtime between clicks x-translate the clickvalue to a percent to hit

--translate the clickvalue to a percent to hit
+-need a small buffer after slider complete (have some buffer room built into the SliderValue?) so you can click right at 100?